sskyhigh/parkvue/README.md

 ## 3. Objectives

-- Develop a user-friendly web and mobile platform within an accelerated time frame.
+- Develop a user-friendly web within an accelerated time frame.
 - Enable parking space owners to monetize their assets effectively.
 - Provide a pricing algorithm that adapts to consumer preferences and security features.
 - Create a seamless, secure, and trust-based environment for both parking space owners and renters.

 ## 4. Scope

-- Development of a responsive web and mobile application (iOS and Android).
 - User registration, profile management, and KYC (Know Your Customer) verification.
 - Listing management for parking space owners.
 - Dynamic pricing algorithm based on consumer preferences, events, and security options.